GlueDigital/universal-scripts/README.md

 Then, to create a project, do:
 > create-react-app --scripts-version universal-scripts <app-name>

+## Fetch Data
+If any route or component needs to load external data before rendering, such as making an API call to fetch some data, you can use a static `fetchData` method on the component.
+The server will call it and if it returns a promise, wait for it before rendering it, while the client will call it on navigation.
+It will receive the component props, the dispatch function, and the store state, and it can return either a thunk, a promise, or any sync value.

+On the server, if you want the route to set cookies or result in a redirect in response to a fetchData method, you can return an object (or a promise resolving to it) with a `__serverDirectives` key, which should be another object, and can contain:
+ - A `cookies` array, containing objects for each cookie to create, with fields: name, value, and any other options that ctx.cookies can handle.
+ - A `redirect` string, with the destination of a redirection.

+For more info, check the [fetchData](lib/fetchData.js) documentation.

 ## How does it work?
 The build process is a bit complex, and most users won't need to bother with the details, but we'll explain them here for power users.